EdJoPaTo/website-stalker-example/work/frame/de-en-laptop12.md

-### Framework Laptop 12 pre-orders begin on April 9th.
+### Framework Laptop 12 pre-orders for all regions except the US will open on April 9th.
+Pre-orders for US customers are currently delayed.
 Join the Framework Newsletter to learn more. ###

-Framework Laptop 12 pre-orders begin on April 9th.
+Framework Laptop 12 pre-orders for all regions except the US will open on April 9th.
+Pre-orders for US customers are currently delayed.
 Join the Framework Newsletter to learn more.
 ----------

  Submit